 (d) There may be only one (1) dismissal under this section with respect to a person.

-If you have questions about public intoxication law and want to speak to an Indiana Public Intoxication Lawyer, call me for a free consultation at 317-695-7700.
+If you are in need of an Indiana expungement attorney, Indiana criminal defense attorney, or forfeiture attorney, please call me for a free consultation at 317-695-7700.
+I have personally defended thousands of cases, teach criminal law at the IU School of Law, am a top rated attorney, and have practiced criminal defense my entire career.
+Additional information about my office is available on the home page and the in the news page.
 I have practiced criminal defense my entire career, teach criminal law at the IU School of Law, and have personally handled thousands of cases.
 I provide criminal defense representation in the entire State of Indiana, including Indianapolis, Marion County, Hamilton County, Hendricks County, Boone County, Monroe County, Bloomington, Noblesville, Carmel, Fishers, Danville, and Plainfield.

 DISCLAIMER – The information contained on this website is provided for educational and informational purposes only, and should not be construed as legal advice or as an offer to perform legal services on any subject matter.
 The content of this web site contains general information and may not reflect current legal developments or information.
 The information is not guaranteed to be correct, complete or current.
 We make no warranty, expressed or implied, about the accuracy or reliability of the information at this website or at any other website to which it is linked.
 Recipients of content from this site should not act or refrain from acting on the basis of any information included in the site without seeking appropriate legal advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
 Nothing herein is intended to create an attorney-client relationship and shall not be construed as legal advice.
 This is not an offer to represent you, nor is it intended to create an attorney-client relationship.